-- B. Conform to any limitations or exclusions set forth as cost principles in Part 200 or in the terms and conditions of the Federal award. - C. Be consistent with policies and procedures that apply uniformly to both Federally-financed and other activities of the Academy. - D. Be afforded consistent treatment.
-A cost cannot be assigned to a Federal award as a direct cost if any other cost incurred for the same purpose in like circumstances has been assigned as an indirect cost under another award. - E. Be determined in accordance with generally accepted accounting principles. - F. Be representative of actual cost, net of all applicable credits or offsets.
+- B. Conform to any limitations or exclusions set forth in the cost principles in Part 200 or in the terms and conditions of the Federal award, including prohibitions regarding costs incurred for telecommunications and video surveillance services or equipment. - C. Be consistent with policies and procedures that apply uniformly to both Federally-financed and other activities of the Academy. - D. Be accorded consistent treatment.
+A cost cannot be assigned to a Federal award as a direct cost if any other cost incurred for the same purpose in like circumstances has been allocated to a Federal award as an indirect cost under another award. - E. Be determined in accordance with generally accepted accounting principles. - F. Be representative of actual cost, net of all applicable credits or offsets.